-Health information technology is an important tool for improving quality and safety outcomes in healthcare.
-The implementation of health information technology (HIT) improves a provider’s ability to diagnose diseases, prevent medical errors, and reduce adverse drug reactions, which results in better patient outcomes over time.
+Health Information Technology (HIT) is an important component of a health center's operations.
+Specifically, the implementation of health information technology improves a provider’s ability to diagnose diseases, prevent medical errors, and reduce adverse drug reactions, which results in better patient outcomes over time.
 (1, 2)

-When most organizations think of health information technology, they think of electronic health records (EHR).
+When most organizations think of healthcare technology, they think of electronic health records (EHR).
 However, it is also important for health organizations to look beyond EHR data to reveal a complete story of patient health.
 (3) Solely relying on EHR data can create problematic gaps in understanding a patient’s needs, as EHRs do not deliver the level of data analysis required for extracting necessary insights.
 In addition, EHRs are not always able to easily share data with everyone who needs it.
 (3)

 This is where the need for comprehensive health information technology comes in.
 By integrating an EHR system with patient safety software, healthcare systems can better understand vast amounts of data and organize it in a way that drives decision-making and keeps patients safe.

 Health information technology improves patient safety by reducing events such as medication errors, falls, and injuries.
 (2) For instance, a patient safety technology solution can pinpoint exactly where medication errors are occurring, down to the location, department, time of day, and even shift.
-Understanding the drill-through details of patient safety events makes it easier for leadership teams to establish corrective action plans and prevent future incidents before they happen.
+One of the benefits of healthcare technology is understanding the drill-through details of patient safety events makes it easier for leadership teams to establish corrective action plans and prevent future incidents before they happen.

 The last decade has seen major advances in the production and collection of healthcare data, as well as the ability to effectively access and analyze this information.
 (4) With the use of a patient safety software solution, healthcare teams can easily access data through a central communication portal, as well as perform follow-up documentation and data analysis.

 3. Save Time and Increase Efficiency